HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 Only if your client definitely doesn't have any eye makeup on, or any makeup around the eyes.
 Though you may still find that you have issues with your eyepatches sticking, and you can't always see skincare residue so in all honesty, Foam Cleanser is always a good idea.
 If you're very pressed for time, and your client has little - no makeup around their eyes/lashes, you can skip this, but to help your eyepatches stay in place, start off your pretreatment with Protein Remover Pads...

-Protein Remover Pads are an essential step in the pre-treatment routine to ensure that any makeup traces, natural oils, skincare leftovers, and proteins are removed from the natural lashes and the skin around the eyes.
+These are an essential step in your Lash Prep routine to ensure that any makeup traces, natural oils, skincare leftovers, and proteins are removed from the natural lashes and the skin around the eyes.
+They get even closer than Lash Shampoo can, and you can even use a microbrush to get a really close cleanse of the lash line, which aids retention massively and also helps to prevent eye infections.

 1. Take one protein pad and place it around your fingertip.